 Without being conscious of it, our motor system is constantly solving computationally challenging problems in ways that astonish both roboticists and neuroscientists.
 We develop computational models of animal movement to understand how the brain generates movement and design novel rehabilitation therapies and assistive devices for patients with movement disorders.
 We collaborate closely with neuroscientists, clinicians and roboticists to study the brain and help patients achieve a better quality of life.

-Al Borno M., O'Day J., Ibarra V., Dunne J., Seth A., Habib A., Ong C., Uhlrich S., Hick J.L., and Delp S.L., OpenSense: An open-source toolbox for Inertial-Measurement-Unit-based measurement of lower extremity kinematics over long durations, bioRxiv (submitted), 2021. url pdf
+Al Borno M., O'Day J., Ibarra V., Dunne J., Seth A., Habib A., Ong C., Uhlrich S., Hick J.L., and Delp S.L., OpenSense: An open-source toolbox for Inertial-Measurement-Unit-based measurement of lower extremity kinematics over long durations, Journal of NeuroEngineering and Rehabilitation, vol. 19, no. 22, 2022. url pdf

 Al Borno M., Hicks J.L., and Delp S.L., The Effects of Motor Modularity on Performance, Learning and Generalizability in Upper-Extremity Reaching: A Computational Analysis, Journal of the Royal Society Interface, vol. 17, no. 167, 2020. url pdf